cdessole/TensorFlow.js-Transfer-Learning-Image-Classifier/README.md

 ## Classic Example : Rock–paper–scissors

-I've seen this example multiple times to test this apllication.
+I've seen this example multiple times to test this application.

 4 classes :
   - A: Rock